archangdcc/tekcar/README.md

 ```
 which will produce the executable program named a.out.

-There is an example "compiler" in the file `r0-partial-eval.rkt`.
+There is an example "compiler" in the file `compiler.rkt`.
 That
 file defines two passes that translate R_0 programs to R_0 programs
 and tests them using the `interp-tests` function from `utilities.rkt`.
 It
 tests the passes on the three example programs in the tests